TREATMENT

 What is immunotherapy?

-Immunotherapy is a type of cancer treatment that helps your immune system fight cancer.
-The concept of immunotherapy is based on the body's natural defence system, the immune system, which helps protects us against a variety of diseases.
-Immunotherapy is a type of biological therapy.
-Biological therapy is a type of treatment that uses substances made from living organisms which harness or mimic the body’s immune system, to fight cancer cells.
+Immunotherapy is a type of cancer treatment that essentially helps your immune system fight cancer.
+The concept of immunotherapy is based on the body's natural defence system, which helps protectus against a variety of diseases.

 Understanding immunotherapy

-Since immunotherapy is based on the body's natural defence system, it is worth understanding the immune system.
+Since immunotherapy works with your body’s natural defence system, it is worth understanding the immune system.
 The immune system is made up of white blood cells and organs and tissues of the lymph system.
-Immunotherapy is a treatment that uses certain parts of a person's immune system to fight diseases such as cancer.
+Immunotherapy is a treatment that uses certain parts of your immune system to fight diseases such as cancer.
 Although we are less aware of it, the immune system also works to aid our recovery from many illnesses, and there is evidence that in many cancer patients the immune system slows down the growth and spread of tumours.
-This can be done in a couple of ways:

 - By stimulating the body’s own immune system to work harder or smarter to attack cancer cells